Scottish Word: By-Bit.

 Thon Rab Ha o a dug disni ken what ‘his maister’s thee-bane an callour fingered speciality o the day‘ means.
 Nor what oor speciality meat wi a bane denner we made for him will cost him … Continue reading Callour.

 “A dinni huv tae taste them quizmaster – the tattie scone is the triangular one!
-The other is a fruit scone – raisin if ahm no mistaken” Translated: scone: a cake made on a girdle or … Continue reading Scone.
+The other is a fruit scone – raisin if ahm no mistaken” Translate: scone: a cake made on a girdle or … Continue reading Scone.

 “God sink ye!
 I’m wishin I’d had the haddie nooooo . . .
-Translated: haddie: haddock.
+Translate: haddie: haddock.
 “Lord sink you!
 I am wishing that I had ordered the haddock now.”
 The Scottish Word: haddie with its definition … Continue reading Haddie.